 In this method, the outer coating of the plant is softened enough to be removed.

 - While the water is boiling, carefully dip the leaves and let them soak or cook for 30 seconds to 1 minute.

-- Remove them quickly and lay them on a cloth or paper towel so they do not become soggy.
+- Remove them quickly and lay them on a cloth or paper towel, so they do not become soggy.

-Drying is primarily used if you plan on making nettle tea, a perfect way to incorporate this plantin to your diet if you do not want to cook them in food.
+Drying is primarily used if you plan on making nettle tea, a perfect way to incorporate this plant into your diet if you do not want to cook them in food.

 You can scrub nettles submerged in a bowl of cold water and then rinse them off either in the second bowl of water or under the faucet.
-Either way, do not rush!
-You want them to be thoroughly clean and needle-free.
+Let them dry either naturally or by using a dehydrator or oven.